Podcast Marketing

 A lot of the time, this can save you from posting content that will perform poorly or just not hold any substance for your followers.

-Even if you’re creating a social media plan for a company that’s selling something that could be considered mundane or everyday like insurance, dish soap, or toilet paper, there are ways to connect with your audience on a human level that will help your brand stand out from the crowd.
-Here are some tips to keep in mind when drafting your social media plan and daily posts:
+Even if you’re creating a social media plan for a company that’s selling something that could be considered mundane or every day like insurance, dish soap, or toilet paper, there are ways to connect with your audience on a human level that will help your brand stand out from the crowd.

-Stick to a regular posting cadence.
+Stick to a regular posting cadence

-Posting frequency isn’t everything, but it definitely helps with overall engagement and follower retention.
+Posting frequency isn’t everything, but it helps with overall engagement and follower retention.
 In general, try to stick to a cadence of one to five posts per day (depending on the platform) to keep your brand top of mind with your followers without annoying them with too much spam throughout the day.
-According to research from the team at Hootsuite, this is how often you should be posting on each platform per week:

 • Instagram: 3-7 posts per week